parcel-bundler/website/src/plugin-system/source-maps.md

 }
 ```

-After the reporter has created the `sourcemap-info.json` file you can upload it to the [sourcemap visualizer](https://sourcemap-visualiser.now.sh/)
+After the reporter has created the `sourcemap-info.json` file, you can upload it to the [sourcemap visualizer](https://sourcemap-visualiser.now.sh/)

 ## `@parcel/source-maps`: API